jnurkka/amazon-ai-building-better-bots/README.md

 1. Select "Create function" in the upper right hand corner
 1. To work independently in a shared environment, use your initials in the function name (e.g., `cafeOrderCoffeeXXX`)
 1. Leave NodeJS selected as the runtime.
-1. Choose an IAM role that includes the `AWSLambdaBasicExecutionRole` Managed Policy.
-There may already be one named `coffeebot-lambda-role`
+1. Expand the 'Choose or create an execution role' setting, and choose an IAM role that includes the `AWSLambdaBasicExecutionRole` Managed Policy by choosing "Create new role with basic Lambda permissions"
-    - If no such role exists, you can create a new IAM Role using one of these approaches:
-        - Choose "Create new role from template(s)", provide a role name, and choose `Basic Lambda permissions` from the "Policy templates" dropdown
-        - Choose "Create a Custom role", which should open up a new tab where an IAM role is shown; review the policy document and click "Allow"

 ![Lambda](./images/lambda.png)